zRenard/photoframe/README.md

 - The app uses browser's localStorage to save settings
 - Clear your browser cache if you experience issues
 - Try a hard refresh (Ctrl+F5 or Cmd+Shift+R)

+### Container build issues?
+- If you encounter npm version compatibility errors, use `--build-arg SKIP_NPM_UPDATE=true`
+- For production environments, consider using a security-hardened base image
+- You can specify a different Node.js version with `--build-arg NODE_VERSION=x.y.z`

 ## 📚 Resources